szpajder/dumpvdl2/README.md

 to bring the peak exactly to the tuned frequency.
 If it's a voice channel, judge it by your ear - aim for the lowest possible background noise.
 See this video tutorial for reference:
 [Frequency calibration in SDRSharp](https://www.youtube.com/watch?v=gFXMbr1dgng).

+**Method 3:** use [kalibrate-rtl](https://github.com/steve-m/kalibrate-rtl) utility.
+It estimates the correction value using GSM signal from nearby base stations.
+The estimate is quite accurate provided that you supply the program with approximate PPM offset value using `-e` option.
+This is even more important if your dongle has a large offset value (say, 50 or more).

 ##### What do these numbers in the message header mean?